Gardner-BinfLab/ncVarDB/data/raw_data/README.md

 # all_snps_positions.txt

-This is a count of each position category in the dbSNP database, generated from the snp151.txt file (not provided as it is very large)
+This is a count of each position category, generated from the snp151_no_alts.txt file (not provided as it is very large)

 # all_snps_types.txt

-As above
+A count of each variant type category, from snp151_no_alts.txt

+# over5allsnpspos.txt

+A count of each category of variant positions in the over_5_percent_all_snps.txt file (not provided as it is very large)

+# over5allsnpstypes.txt

+A count of each category of variant type category in the over_5_percent_all_snps.txt file (not provided as it is very large)

+# over5noncodingpositions.txt

+A count of each category of variant positions in every SNP in a noncoding region, with over 5% population frequency

-# over5...
+# over5noncodingtypes.txt

-as above, but for the subset with a frequency of over 5%
+A count of each category of variant type category in every SNP in a noncoding region, with over 5% population frequency

 To make the full file (snp151) run, it was split into many files, and the following was run: find ./split_snp_no_alts/* | parallel -j20 ./counting_split_snp_muttypes.sh